How to become a dog groomer

 Do you love dogs?
 Are you looking for a career change?
 If so, why not learn how to become a dog groomer?
 You’ll be able to work with a bunch of furry friends all day and be tasked with helping them look and feel their best.
 Sounds pretty good, right?

-There are currently around 4,000 pet groomers in Australia.
+Pet grooming services make up 42% of market shares in the pet care industry.
 And thanks to the #doggrooming hashtag on Instagram, people are getting a great glimpse into how adorable life in this profession can be.

 Read on and learn how to become a pet groomer and see if this career option might be right for you!